Refer a Patient

 Hospice Volunteer

-If you’re looking for a new way to serve your community, volunteering at Crossroads Hospice & Palliative Care is a great place to start.
-Hospice volunteers find the experience to be rewarding and uplifting as they see the difference they make in the lives of terminally-ill patients in their community.
+If you’re looking for a meaningful way to serve your community, volunteering at Crossroads Hospice & Palliative Care is a great place to start.
+Hospice volunteers find the experience uplifting and fulfilling, knowing that they make a significant difference in the lives of terminally ill patients and their families.
+Here’s why you should consider becoming a hospice volunteer.

 Loading